periode/thesis/communications/resistic/plan.md

 - client/server
 - messages rather than streams of data
-- distributed but not decentralized
+- distributed but not decentralized -> the issue is DNS

 ## 1 - analyse de ipfs - 3 pages